 Click here to order with our secure server and remember the e-book of games and the stories are covered by a 60 day guarantee if you are not satisfied.

 Prefer to order by phone or have questions?
 Please email me for a phone appointment.
-(This is because there were calls in the middle of the night from different time zones when my number was on the page.)
+If it's urgent my mobile in France is: +33 6 83 90 15 33 (not in the middle of the night please!).

-You can download the games and stories now and be using them tomorrow!
+You can download the games now and be using them tomorrow!

 Shelley Ann Vernon